tinawu-23/NBA-playoff-team-prediction/README.md

 Data Source:

 The main source that will be used is Basketball Reference (https://www.basketball-reference.com/contracts/salary-cap-history.html).
-This dataset shows team data, such as points, rebounds, and assists per game as well as other advanced statistics such as strength of schedule, margin of victory, and salary cap.
+This dataset shows team data, such as points, rebounds, and assists per game as well as other advanced statistics such as salary cap.